ThoughtWorksInc/kakuma-frontend/doc/adr/0004-jade-as-html-template-language.md

 ## Context

-We need a html template language because it helps to reduce development time and duplicate code.
+We need an html template language because it helps to reduce development time and duplicate code.

 ## Decision